bitcoin/bitcoin/doc/build-openbsd.md

 ### BerkeleyDB

-BerkeleyDB is only needed for the wallet functionality.
+BerkeleyDB is needed for the wallet functionality.
 This can be disabled with `./configure --disable-wallet`.

-It is recommended to use Berkeley DB 4.8.
+Bitcoin Core requires Berkeley DB 4.8, but the OpenBSD ports only have version 4.6.
-As mentioned above, the OpenBSD ports only have version 4.6 If you have to build it yourself, you can use
+To help you build 4.8 yourself, you can use
 [the installation script included in contrib/](contrib/install_db4.sh):

 ```